MicrosoftDocs/azure-docs/articles/container-instances/tutorial-docker-compose.md

 * **Azure CLI** - You must have the Azure CLI installed on your local computer.
 Version 2.10.1 or later is recommended.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install the Azure CLI](/cli/azure/install-azure-cli).

-* **Docker Desktop Edge version 2.3.2.0 or later** - Installation packages are available for [Windows](https://desktop.docker.com/win/edge/Docker%20Desktop%20Installer.exe) or [macOS](https://desktop.docker.com/mac/edge/Docker.dmg).
-Or install the [Docker ACI Integration CLI for Linux](https://docs.docker.com/engine/context/aci-integration/#install-the-docker-aci-integration-cli-on-linux) (beta).
+* **Docker Desktop** - The latest installation packages that support ACI Integration are available for [Windows](https://desktop.docker.com/win/edge/Docker%20Desktop%20Installer.exe) or [macOS](https://desktop.docker.com/mac/edge/Docker.dmg).
+Or install the [Docker ACI Integration CLI for Linux](https://docs.docker.com/engine/context/aci-integration/#install-the-docker-aci-integration-cli-on-linux).

 [!INCLUDE [container-instances-create-registry](../../includes/container-instances-create-registry.md)]